Logo 831 (Metoprolol succinate extended-release 50 mg)

 Pill imprint Logo 831 has been identified as Metoprolol succinate extended-release 50 mg.

-Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; angina; mitral valve prolapse; left ventricular dysfunction (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol Succinate ER is used in the treatment of high blood pressure; supraventricular tachycardia; heart attack; angina; angina pectoris prophylaxis (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
-Metoprolol Succinate ER 50 mg is not subject to the Controlled Substances Act.
+Metoprolol Succinate ER 50 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - 50 mg

 - Cardioselective beta blockers